ortho-fox/orthodox-nkjv/books/markdown/tobit.md

 1. Then Tobit with exceeding joy wrote a prayer, saying:

 2. “Blessed is God

+undefined.
 Who lives unto the ages,

+undefined.
 And blessed is His kingdom,

+undefined.
 For He scourges, and is merciful;

+undefined.
 He brings down into Hades,

+undefined.
 And leads up.

+undefined.
 There is no one who will escape His hand.

 3. Give thanks to Him before the nations,

+undefined.
 O children of Israel,

+undefined.
 For He scattered us among them.

 4. Make known His greatness there;

+undefined.
 Exalt Him in the presence of all the living,

+undefined.
 For He is our Lord and God;

+undefined.
 He is our Father unto all the ages.

 5. He will scourge us for our wrongdoings,

+undefined.
 But He will again have mercy

+undefined.
 And gather us from all the nations,

+undefined.
 Wherever you were dispersed among them.

 6. If you return to Him with all your heart

+undefined.
 And with all your soul,

+undefined.
 To do the truth before Him,

+undefined.
 Then He will turn to y ou

+undefined.
 And not hide His presence from you.

 7. Behold for yourself what He will do for you,

+undefined.
 And give thanks to Him fully with the organ of speech.

+undefined.
 Bless the Lord of righteousness,

+undefined.
 And exalt the King of the ages.

-8. In the land of my captivity, I give thanks to Him, And make known His might and majesty to a nation of sinners.
+8. In the land of my captivity, I give thanks to Him,

+undefined.
+And make known His might and majesty to a nation of sinners.

+undefined.
 Be converted, you sinners,

+undefined.
 And do righteousness before Him.

+undefined.
 Who knows if He will desire you

+undefined.
 And have mercy on you?

 9. I exalt my God,

+undefined.
 And my soul exalts the King of heaven

+undefined.
 And will rejoice exceedingly in His majesty.

 10. Let all speak of His majesty

+undefined.
 And give thanks to Him in Jerusalem.

+undefined.
 O Jerusalem, the holy city,

-    He will scourge you for the deeds of your sons, But He will again show mercy to the sons of the righteous.
+undefined.
+He will scourge you for the deeds of your sons,

+undefined.
+But He will again show mercy to the sons of the righteous.

 11. Give thanks to the Lord with goodness

+undefined.
 And bless the King of the ages,

+undefined.
 That His tabernacle may be restored again to you in joy .

 12. May He rejoice in ou, the captives,

-    And may He love those who are distressed among you Unto all generations forever.
+undefined.
+And may He love those who are distressed among you

+undefined.
+Unto all generations forever.

 13. Many Gentiles will come from afar

+undefined.
 To the name of the Lord God,

+undefined.
 Bearing gifts in their hands

+undefined.
 And offerings to the King of heaven.

+undefined.
 Generations of generations will offer You joyful worship.

 14. Cursed are all who hate You;

+undefined.
 Blessed are all who love You forever.

-15. Rejoice and be exceedingly glad for the children of the righteous, For they will be gathered together And will bless the Lord of the righteous.
+15. Rejoice and be exceedingly glad for the children of the righteous, For they will be gathered together

+undefined.
+And will bless the Lord of the righteous.

+undefined.
 Blessed are those who love You.

+undefined.
 They will rejoice in Your peace.

-16. Blessed are the many who grieved over all Your scourges, For they will rejoice when they see all Your glory And will rejoice forever.
+16. Blessed are the many who grieved over all Your scourges,

+undefined.
+For they will rejoice when they see all Your glory

+undefined.
+And will rejoice forever.

+undefined.
 Let my soul bless God the great King.

-17. For Jerusalem will be built with sapphire and emerald, And her walls with precious stones,
+17. For Jerusalem will be built with sapphire and emerald,

+undefined.
+And her walls with precious stones,

+undefined.
 And her towers and battlements with pure gold.

+undefined.
 The streets of Jerusalem will be paved

+undefined.
 With beryl, onyx, and stones from Ophir.

 18. All her streets will proclaim, ‘Alleluia!’

+undefined.
 And will give praise, saying,

+undefined.
 ‘Blessed is God, who exalted you unto all the ages.’”

 ## Chapter 14